-- The inner radiator cowl is located inboard of the anti-roll bar and must be fitted first, refer to section 6. - Check that the colour of the bushes (2) corresponds to the colour marked on the front anti-roll bar. - The anti-roll bar is attached to the front of the chassis using the special mounting brackets and cotton reel shaped bushes (supplied in the polythene bag marked 'front suspension').
+(1) On R400 the inner radiator cowl is located inboard of the anti-roll bar and must be fitted first, refer to section 6.
+(Sigma 125/140 does not have radiator cowling please ignore the cowling shown in the picture 4 in this section and fig 26 in section 6)

+Check that the colour of the bushes corresponds to the colour marked on the front anti-roll bar.

+19 The anti-roll bar is attached to the front of the chassis using the special mounting brackets and cotton reel shaped bushes (supplied in the polythene bag marked 'front suspension').
 Liberally coat the bushes with rubber lubricant and fit the bushes into the brackets.
-Slide the brackets over the ends of the anti-roll bar and around so they will align with the holes drilled in the front face of the chassis tube. - The rubber boots should be slid over the anti-roll bar, ensuring that the larger diameter of the rubber boot is outboard.
-Apply Loctite to the threads at each end of the anti-roll bar and fit the plastic balls, tighten using protected grips. - Liberally coat the balls with bearing grease.
+Slide the brackets over the ends of the anti-roll bar and around so they will align with the holes drilled in the front face of the chassis tube.

+20 The rubber boots should be slid over the antiroll bar, ensuring that the larger diameter of the rubber boot is outboard.
+Apply Loctite to the threads at each end of the anti-roll bar and fit the plastic balls, tighten using protected grips.

+21 Liberally coat the balls with bearing grease.
 Assemble the anti-roll bar onto the chassis by pushing the plastic balls, one at a time, into the mounting cups in the upper wishbones.
 Fit the spring washers (13) to the bolts (5) and pass forward through the vertical chassis tubes and into the captive nuts on the mounting brackets.
-Tighten to 20 Nm. - The rubber boots are slid over the 22 mounting cups and secured to the top wishbone using cable ties which fit into the grooves provided.
-A further cable tie is used to hold the boot onto the anti-roll bar itself with the tails of the cable tie being cut off underneath for neatness.
+Tighten to 20 Nm.

+22 The rubber boots are slid over the mounting cups and secured to the top wishbone using cable ties which fit into the grooves provided.
+A further cable tie is used to hold the boot onto the anti-roll bar itself with the tails of the cable tie being cut off underneath for neatness.front brake hoses
-FRONT BRAKE HOSES